-By special arrangement with the National Council of Synagogues and the Secretariat for Ecumenical and Interreligious Affairs of the U.S. Conference of Catholic Bishops, the CCJR is happy to announce that the video series, Walking God's Paths: Christians and Jews in Candid Conversation can now be viewed online through the CCJR website.
+By special arrangement with the National Council of Synagogues and the Secretariat for Ecumenical and Interreligious Affairs of the U.S. Conference of Catholic Bishops, the CCJR is happy to make available on its website the video series, Walking God's Paths: Christians and Jews in Candid Conversation.
 This makes a very useful educational tool available for use in congregations and classrooms around the world.

 Walking God’s Paths is a six-session process to stimulate ongoing dialogue between local Jewish and Christian congregations.
 It was produced by the Center for Christian-Jewish Learning at Boston College on behalf and with the oversight of the NCS and the Bishops’ Committee on Ecumenical and Interreligious Affairs.
 Each episode is approximately fifteen minutes in length and is accompanied by detailed guidelines, reflection/discussion questions, and reproducible handouts in an online Users Guide.